Winnie Winkle: Archives

 Syracuse University houses the Martin Branner Cartoons collection of 300 original daily cartoons from Winnie Winkle (1920–1957).
 There is a complete week from each year represented, with additional random cartoons from each year.
 (There are no holdings for 1946–47.)
-The daily cartoons display traces of graphite, blue pencil, Zip-A-Tone, brush, pen and ink on illustration board measuring approximately 7 ¼ x 22 ½ inches.
+The daily cartoons display traces of graphite, blue pencil, Zip-A-Tone, brush, pen and ink on illustration board measuring approximately 7 ¼ × 22 ½ inches.
 The Smithsonian's National Museum of American History has 28 volumes of Branner's proofs for the strip.